 Here are some scenarios that show how an insurer or a court may assign liability:

 It is crucial to speak to an attorney immediately after a multi-car accident.
-As experienced litigators and trial lawyers, we can ensure that comparative fault is properly assigned, so that you recover enough compensation to fully cover your losses.
+Our experienced Riverside car accident lawyers can ensure that comparative fault is properly assigned, so that you recover enough compensation to fully cover your losses.
 Contact us today to schedule a free consultation.